tylerheadley/cmc-csci145-math166/final/README.md

     1. You will describe a plan to improve performance using that same model

 1. Expect follow up questions about all models
+    1. You should know the effect of all hyperparameters on runtime and statistical error
+    1. You should know typical ranges for all hyperparameters

 1. Expect review questions from the second midterm